abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 		...
 	]
 ```
-The second option is used when no metric property exists for the result of a calculation.
-In the case, the calculation can be specified with the MetricReportDefinition directly.
+The second option can be used when no metric property exists for the result of a calculation.
+In the case, the calculation can be specified within the MetricReportDefinition directly.
 ```
 	"Metrics": [
 		{